 The Annual General Meeting is an important forum for the Board to communicate with shareholders and the Board consequently encourages shareholders to attend and vote at the Annual General Meeting.
 This is in addition to regular investor forums hosted by the Manager, where shareholders have an opportunity to meet the management of some of the portfolio companies.
-These meetings have not been held face to face in light of the lockdown restrictions.
 The Manager also makes themselves available to meet or speak with shareholders individually on request and prides itself on providing regular communications to its shareholders.
 The Annual General Meeting will be attended by the Directors, including the Chairman and the Chairman of the Audit Committee, and representatives of Calculus Capital, who will be available to discuss issues affecting the Company.
-The notice of Annual General Meeting in the Report and Accounts for the year to 28 February 2022 sets out the business of the meeting.
+The notice of Annual General Meeting in the Report and Accounts for the year to 28 February 2023 sets out the business of the meeting.